Gas Food Lodging: Plot

 Nora, a waitress with two teenage daughters, struggles to raise them in a trailer park as a single parent after her husband abandons the family.
 After repeatedly skipping school to go on dates, Trudi, the elder daughter, quits school and gets a job as a waitress alongside her mother.
 Meanwhile, the younger daughter, Shade, spends most of her time watching the movies of Mexican film star Elvia Rivero and dreams of finding a boyfriend for her mother.

 After being dumped by the boy she was seeing, Trudi meets Dank, a British petrologist, at the restaurant where she's working.
 They eventually sleep together, and she tells him that her promiscuity is caused by the fact that she lost her virginity in a gang rape perpetrated by local boys she knew.
 Returning home the following night, her mother tells her that she has one month to find a new home.

 Shade tries to seduce Darius, her friend, by dressing up in a wig and costume à la Olivia Newton-John, Darius's supposed dream girl, at her sister's suggestion.
 After her seduction attempt fails, presumably because he is gay, she runs into Javier, the local projectionist, who teases her over her outfit before giving her a ride home on his bike.
 Afterwards she sets her mother up on a date with Raymond, a married man who was revealed earlier in the film to be having an intermittent affair with her mother.
 As they do not want to reveal their connection to the eavesdropping Shade, they make wry conversation where Raymond claims to work as a gravedigger and Nora as a brain surgeon.

 Trudi discovers she is pregnant with Dank's child, but when he fails to return from an expedition, decides to go to Dallas and give up her child for adoption rather than have an abortion.
 While Trudi is away, Nora begins an affair with Hamlet Humphrey, a man who installs satellite dishes, while the girls' biological father, John, reappears.

 Shade falls in love with Javier and tries to reconnect with her father.
-Initially disturbed by Hamlet Humphrey, she warms to him after he reveals that he is familiar with the movies of Elvia Rivero and compares Nora to her.
+Initially disturbed by Hamlet, she warms to him after he reveals that he is familiar with the movies of Elvia Rivero and compares Nora to her.

 Shade goes to Dallas with her mother and Hamlet for the birth of Trudi's baby.
 After giving birth to a daughter, Trudi tells Shade that she'll be staying in the city, as their home holds too many bad memories for her.
 On their way home, Shade spots a sign advertising day-glo rocks like the one Dank gave her sister.
 She goes to confront Dank but instead learns that he was killed in an accident while looking for rocks.
 Walking off into the desert, Shade realizes that Dank always loved Trudi and vows to eventually tell her what happened.